absent-cc/backend/README.md

 ## What is it?
 An SMS schoology bot that notifies NPS students when their teachers are absent.
 Supports both Newton high schools, [Newton South](https://www.newton.k12.ma.us/nshs) & [Newton North](https://www.newton.k12.ma.us/nnhs). abSENT uses the [Schoolopy](https://github.com/ErikBoesen/schoolopy) API wrapper to grab teacher absences from Schoology, which are processed.
-Alerts are then send through FCM (Firebase Cloud Messaging) to registered users.
+Alerts are then sent through FCM (Firebase Cloud Messaging) to registered users.

 ## How does it work?
 Students sign up in our app.
 Their schedule is then saved as an SQLite database using 3 tables:

-- One table stores students and their characteristics (name and phone number)
+- One table stores students and their characteristics (name, Google subject ID, FCM device details, etc)
 - Another stores teachers and their characteristics (name)
 - The third table is an array of classes that maps teacher & block -> student.